vrodriguezf/mlr/doc/knitted/tutorial/resample.md

 ```
 ##   iter mmce  acc
 ## 1    1 0.06 0.94
-## 2    2 0.08 0.92
+## 2    2 0.06 0.94
 ## 3    3 0.08 0.92
 ```

-As you can see above, in every fold of the 3-fold cross-validation you get one mean misclassification error (cf. the second column).
+As you can see above, every fold of the 3-fold cross-validation gives one mean misclassification error (in the second column).

 The aggregated performance values are stored in the `aggr` list element: